 You can also flip the signal path and put the EQ before the compressor or vice versa, which adds to the utility of the Creme.
 Also available as the Creme RC, a digitally controlled version.

-More about compressors:
+More about the best stereo compressors:

 *Note: This article contains affiliate links that help us fund our site.
 Don’t worry: the price for you always stays the same!
 If you buy something through these links, we will receive a small commission.
 Thank you for your support!